classiccatlinux-sudo/CC/README.md

 # how to use
 shuld work on freeBSD macOS windows and 100% linux!

-1. install python! (run.sh for linux coming soon)
+1. install python! (or if on linux use the run.sh and it will do all of this for you!)

 2. use python to run the file from your OS-es CLI like this!: python3 main.py (make sure youre in the same folder as: "main.py" and "CASIC.py"